-Over the winter months people of all diabetes types tend to have higher HbA1c levels than during the warmer months.
-With snow, ice and frost all threatening, sugar levels can creep up whilst the temperature drops.
+Over the winter months, people of all diabetes types tend to have higher HbA1c levels than during the warmer months.
+With snow, ice, and frost all threatening, blood sugar levels can creep up as temperatures drop.

 With this in mind, we’ve compiled some tips to help keep your blood glucose levels under control during a cold snap.